Page filled with typed word false, space in middle with true written in red pen

 There are a lot of misconceptions about college and what it takes to get in due to movies, stories from family or friends, and the internet.
 College is a huge change, and before you can go you have to get in, but before you start worrying that you’re not a genius in science like your friend or a musical prodigy like that one kid in band, let’s clear some things up for you.
 We took a look at these and other common misconceptions about college, from getting scholarships with a low GPA to whether or not admission counselors really read your essays.
 So keep reading to find out what’s true—and what’s totally false.

-True or False: You don’t have to be a perfect student to be accepted to good college
+You don’t have to be a perfect student to get into a great college

-TRUE: This isn’t to say you can have a 1.5 GPA and get into Harvard.
-But colleges—even top schools—are looking for driven and diverse classes, not cookie-cutter “perfect” students.
+TRUE: This isn’t to say you can have a 1.5 GPA and get into Harvard University, but colleges—even top schools—are looking for driven and diverse classes, not cookie-cutter “perfect” students.
 They want students who are artists and athletes, students who have overcome adversity, students who work part-time jobs, students who volunteer, and students from across the economic spectrum.
-The point is: find the colleges that really fit you (including those reach schools) and apply, because you never know what will happen until you do.
+The point is to find the colleges that really fit you (including those reach schools) and apply because you never know what will happen until you do.

 FALSE: Colleges definitely pay attention to your senior year grades and activities—that’s why they ask to see your final transcript.
 So even though it’s easy to feel like you can relax after you get those sweet acceptance letters (senioritis is real, y’all), you need to keep trying and keep showing your college that you deserve your spot in their freshman class.

 Granted, a slight dip in your second-semester grades probably won’t hurt, but anything more will raise a red flag.
-Just ask the high school seniors who lost their acceptances because they let their GPA plummet or because they got into other kinds of trouble (like academic probation for cheating, because they couldn’t be bothered to study).
+Just ask the high school seniors who lost their acceptance because they let their GPA plummet or because they got into other kinds of trouble (like academic probation for cheating because they couldn’t be bothered to study).
 Don’t let that happen to you.

 Related: Video: How to Prepare for Your Senior Year of High School